RichardValerosoUniverse/World-at-35/README.md

 I am a Filipino!
 And always proud to be THE ONLY ONE on Earth with such the greatest of everything!

-Basically, I am so technically techy with the spirits of all existing branches of sciences and technologies, finance and banking  institutions and sectors including  those fields of warship and battles, cryptocurrencies, visas, JCBs, bancnet, World Elite Mastercard and the like and a lot more...
+Basically, I am digitally creative with the spirits of all existing branches of sciences and technologies and wellness, finance and banking  institutions and sectors including  those fields of warship and battles, cryptocurrencies, visas, JCBs, bancnet, World Elite Mastercard and the like and a lot more...

 With all of these, I am still at my greatest sanity, now known as SUPER HIGHNESS and I will never be ever fooled into believing something